 Queues and scheduling is explained in more detail below.

-For more examples, including of jobs spanning multiple nodes, see the user guide.
+For more examples, see the user guide.

 A job event is generated whenever the state of a job changes (e.g., when changing from submitted to running or from running to completed) and is a timestamped message containing event-specific information (e.g., an exit code for a completed job).
 All events generated by jobs part of the same job set are grouped together and published via a Redis stream.
 There are unique streams for each job set to facilitate subscribing only to events generated by jobs in a particular set, which can be done via the Armada API.